polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

   </figcaption>
 </figure>

-In Gauss Process Regression, the resulting model provides not only an approximation of the true loss function but also the confidence interval to the non-calculated function areas.
-This information is used in the following to identify the hyperparameter combination whose calculation brings the greatest "information gain", which will probably help the most to model an accurate Surrogate Function.

-In the following, the Boston Housing data set (https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html) is used to illustrate the procedure for hyperparameter optimization.
-More specifically, we want to model a possible correlation between MEDV and LSTAT.
+In order to be able to explain this concept step by step with a more realistic example, I use the Boston Housing Data set for the following chapters and would like to model the relationship between "MEDV" and "LSTAT" by means of a Support Vector Regression Model.

 **Target varibale:** MEDV - Median value of owner-occupied homes in $1000's